-With conditions changing so rapidly, the government will likely scrutinize the accuracy of oral and written statements at the time they were made.
-The SEC has identified disclosure as a major area of focus for 2020.
-10 SEC Chairman Jay Clayton recently advised companies to "provide investors with insight regarding their assessment of, and plans for addressing, material risks to their business and operations resulting from the coronavirus."
-11 Information about how the pandemic is affecting a company's operations, cash flow, asset values and customer behavior is likely of key interest to the investing public.
+With conditions changing so rapidly, the government likely will scrutinize the accuracy of oral and written statements at the time they were made.
+The SEC has identified disclosure as a major area of focus for 2020.12 SEC Chairman Jay Clayton recently advised companies to "provide investors with insight regarding their assessment of, and plans for addressing, material risks to their business and operations resulting from the coronavirus."13 Information about how the pandemic is affecting a company's operations, cash flow, asset values and customer behavior is likely of key interest to the investing public.
 The government will pay careful attention to the ultimate accuracy of the financial information itself as well as any statements about how the company plans to respond to the pandemic and its goals going forward.

-Compliance with GAAP has always been an area of focus for the SEC.
+Compliance with generally accepted accounting practices (GAAP) has always been an area of focus for the SEC.
 But these investigations are not just limited to whether the financial statements comport with GAAP, but whether what the company says about its compliance with GAAP is accurate.
 In the current crisis, issuers need to analyze the extent of the impacts of coronavirus on their supply chain, communication and other internal controls to determine how the crisis affects their ability to apply GAAP.

-Although, as a general rule, companies are supposed to avoid burying the public in an avalanche of trivial detail, 12 a duty to disclose may arise when previous statements are no longer accurate or may have been rendered misleading in light of later developments, necessitating the issuance of an updated, correct statement.
-13 Maintaining this balance will be especially important, and subject to government review, during this time.
+Although, as a general rule, companies are supposed to avoid burying the public in an avalanche of trivial detail, a duty to disclose may arise when previous statements are no longer accurate or may have been rendered misleading in light of later developments, necessitating the issuance of an updated, correct statement.
+Maintaining this balance will be especially important, and subject to government review, during this time.

 Another likely pitfall in this fast-changing environment is selective disclosure, where updates reach some parties sooner than the market at large.
-Regulation Fair Disclosure ("Reg FD") generally requires public companies to disclose material nonpublic information to the public at the same time as or before disclosing the information selectively, such as to analysts, institutional shareholders or other securities
+Regulation Fair Disclosure (Reg FD) generally requires public companies to disclose material non-public information to the public at the same time as or before disclosing the information selectively, such as to analysts, institutional shareholders or other securities industry professionals.
+Principals, officers and directors fielding requests for up-to-date information must therefore be especially careful to speak accurately and keep the public properly informed.